burgess666/image-classification-using-bag-of-visual-words-model/README.md

 opencv 3.3.1

 # Usage
-Using color histogram as feature python3 Baseline.py --train path_to_your_train_set --test path_to_your_test_set
+Using color histogram as feature <br />
+python3 Baseline.py --train path_to_your_train_set --test path_to_your_test_set

-Using bag-of-visual-words model with SIFT feature python3 BoVW.py --train path_to_your_train_set --test path_to_your_test_set
+Using bag-of-visual-words model with SIFT feature <br />
+python3 BoVW.py --train path_to_your_train_set --test path_to_your_test_set